 Side effects of targeted therapy

 Although targeted therapy aims to specifically target cancer cells and not healthy cells, it can still have side effects.
-People receiving targeted therapy often develop skin, hair, nail or eye problems.
-They may also develop high blood pressure, and problems with bleeding, blood clotting or wound healing.
+Children receiving targeted therapy can have problems with:

 Medicines and other treatments are available to help deal with many of these side effects.
 Your child’s doctor will discuss these with you.

-Some of these side effects seem quite severe, and can be very distressing for you and your child.
+Some of these side effects seem severe and can be distressing for you and your child.
 However, the benefits of targeted therapy usually outweigh the risks.
 Your child’s doctor will discuss the risks and benefits with you.